I am very pleased to be included in this splendid new edition. https://www.hawaii.edu/vice-versa/

 In Lock&Load:Armed Fiction, the anthology from University of New Mexico Press, my story, "An Act of Mercy," appears alongside other gun stories by powerful authors such as Annie Proulx, Rick De Marinis, and John Edgar Wideman.
 It is an honor to be included in their good company, and I thank editors Deirdra McAfee and BettyJoyce Nash for selecting my work.

 My short story, "The Gentle Pracitce of Breaking Hearts," appears in the 2016 Savannah Anthology.

 Ten of my short stories, many of which have appeared in literary journals over the years, are now collected here in Women Longing to Fly.

 Available directly through Mayapple Press or from your favorite bookseller.
 And yes, in Kindle!

-Our next Virtual Around the Block Writers Workshop will take place via Zoom.
+Our next Virtual Around the Block Writers Workshop via Zoom will be announced soon.